Timtech4u/octal-application/production/README.md

 ### AMI Prep

-You __must__ update `ALLOWED_HOSTS` in `/srv/octal/octal-application/server/settings.py`
+You __must__ update `ALLOWED_HOSTS` in `/srv/octal/octal-application/server/settings.py` or Django will refuse any HTTP request.

+After updating this you will probably need to restart (or start) the Gunicorn server and ensure that nginx is running.
+These steps are described in the _Management_ section, below.

 ### Management

-* SSH in with username `fedora`.
+* SSH to your instance in with username `fedora`.
-You should have set a private key when booting the instance, but if that was not an option, contact Dan (`danallan` at `cs` punto `berkeley` punto `edu`) for a private key.
+You should have set a private key when booting the instance, but if that was not an option, contact Dan (`danallan` at `cs` punto `berkeley` punto `edu`) for a private key specific to this AMI.

 * All relevant files are owned by user `octal`.
 Frequently, permissions errors are due to files not being owned by this account.
 You can become this user by first becoming root:

         sudo su
         su octal

 * For some tasks you will need to activate the virtual environment.
 First log in as `octal` (above) and then:

         cd /srv/octal/octal-application
         source ../meta_venv/bin/activate

 * Here are some important files:

         /srv                     # root server structure
         |  /octal.sock           # socket file for nginx/gunicorn communication
         |  /run_octal_server.sh  # script to run gunicorn (started by supervisor)
         |  /log                  # server logs
         |-   /django.log         # django errors from octal app
         |-   /octal.log          # nginx static file server errors
         |  /octal                # OCTAL files
         |-   /octal-application  # this repo
         |-   /meta_venv          # python virtual environment
         |-   /local_dbs          # SQLite database storage

 * `nginx` should start on boot, but you can control it with the following (as root):